-Having some boneless pork shoulder in the freezer, all cut up in 2-inch cubes, it was only the right course of action to make carnitas with them.
+Having some boneless pork shoulder in the freezer, all cut up in 2-inch cubes was the only way to make carnitas with them.

-Bring it back to room temperature before proceeding with the final cooking step.
+Please return it to room temperature before proceeding with the final cooking step.

-The combination of grapefruit, I have a tree in my backyard that gives out the sweetest juice of them all, and the milk leaves the meat with a savory flavor.
+The combination of grapefruit, I have a tree in my backyard that gives out the sweetest juice, and milk leaves the meat savory.

 At this point, you can prepare any sauce you wish.